Comparison

 Which platform handles SMS marketing better?

 Klaviyo.
 Email and SMS share the same profile data, segments, and flow logic.
-Mailchimp added SMS as a separate surface and the data is not unified across both channels.
-For DTC operators running combined email + SMS journeys (cart abandonment, shipping notifications, post-purchase), Klaviyo's unified model is noticeably more efficient.
+Mailchimp added SMS later as a paid add-on with separate credit billing, and the data is not unified across both channels by default.
+For DTC operators running combined email + SMS journeys (cart abandonment, shipping notifications, post-purchase), Klaviyo's unified model is more efficient.

 What about brands that need both Shopify integration and broad newsletter capability?